Today (September 10, 2014): Review of Mandarin Oriental Kuala Lumpur (Malaysia).

 - Breakfast is a gracious and sedate affair.
 There is a good selection of bread, pastries and food and little pots of bircher muesli.
 Yoghurts are packed though and hot options are limited.
 Those with a sweet tooth may be tempted by the crackle pops and big jar of sweets.

-- There is a superb afternoon tea in the piano lounge which has nice views of the gardens; just the sort of thing to revive a tired traveller.
+- Excellent afternoon tea is served in the piano lounge which has nice views of the gardens; just the sort of thing to revive a tired traveller.

 - The facilities are great, with a beautifully designed spa, a huge gym for working out (with range of classes including yoga and Tai Chi), two outdoor tennis courts, an indoor golf, and a hair and beauty salon